json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 when the value is a string.
 One of the main goals of this keyword is to define something that's intuitive enough and easy enough to use that people will actually use it rather than fallback to `oneOf` because it's simple.
-Achieving those goals means that some trade-offs need to be made. {{alternatives}} lists some alternatives that we considered.
+Achieving those goals means that some trade-offs need to be made.

 ## Change Description